All Episodes

 He then later enrolled in graduate studies at Syracuse University.

-He joined General Electric, was soon assigned to the uh IT radiation laboratory as a gunfire control radar project engineer.
+He joined General Electric, was soon assigned to the MIT Radiation Laboratory as a gunfire control radar project engineer.

-Herbert Hub Schlafly, being honored today by me on the EIB Network, is a co-founder, director, and vice president of the Teleprompter Corporation.
+Herbert Hubb Schlafly, being honored today by me on the EIB network, is a co-founder, director, and vice president of the Teleprompter Corporation.

 He invented it, folks.

-Herbert Hubb Schlafley, honored today as the inventor of the teleprompter, thereby enabling the presidential election in Barack Obama.
+Herbert Hub Schlafly, honored today as the inventor of the teleprompter, thereby enabling the presidential election in Barack Obama.

 We'll be right back.

-Stay with Welcome back, Rush Limbaugh, talent on loan from a god.
+Welcome back, Rush Limbaugh, talent on loan from God.

 Can't say this too much.